tushargayan2324/Intro_to_Julia/README.md

 #### Exercises and solutions
 - There are small exercises at the end of each notebook.
 They are easy to do and should provide some experience of the material that is presented.
 - The solutions to the exercises are also given, but please try to do the exercises on your own before jumping to solution.
+- Solutions are posted in different branch.
+Just change the branch to find Solution folder

 #### Enjoy learning Julia!
 =======